 What about Autographing and Photo Ops?

 Unfortunately, we cannot allow priority access to signings at the convention.
 Guests often sign for limited amounts of time and to be fair for all attendees, we cannot allow a fan to bypass any autographing lines – unless you have a VIP Pass.
 We recommend arranging to have someone within your group wait in line for you.
 When your spot reaches the front of the line, you may re-join for your signing.

-The Scotiabank Convention Centre is fully accessible and our show maps have all stair and elevator locations marked.
+The Niagara Falls Convention Centre is fully accessible and our show maps have all stair and elevator locations marked.

 Is there anywhere I can rent a wheelchair, walker or cane?

 NFCC does not provide or rent special equipment.
 If you require such services, please acquire one independently prior to the show.

 NFCC can accommodate requests up to 2 weeks before the event for Panels.
 Because of demand for interpreters, we cannot guarantee to accommodate your request.
 On-site requests for interpreters cannot be facilitated.
 If you would like to request an interpreter, please contact us with your name and email and we will be in touch to try and facilitate.

 Guide dogs and service animals are welcome at our shows, provided they are leashed or under similar control as appropriate.
 We ask attendees to have a certification license for service animals and are wearing vests that identify them as service animals.
 Attendees with service animals on-site at the event assume complete responsibility for their animal for the duration of their time at the event.